Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 Starting in October you’ll be able to catch the Toronto Maple Leafs at Scotia Bank Arena.

-In the spring catch a Blue Jays game at Rogers Center and soak in the atmosphere.
+In the spring catch a Blue Jays baseball game at Rogers Centre and soak in the atmosphere.
+Rogers Centre is an iconic Toronto landmark on its own, and often hosts concerts and other events.

 When the Raptors hit the court your inner basketball lover will be screaming from the seats, even if they end up being nosebleeds.